tari-labs/tari-university/src/protocols/intro-to-i2P/MainReport.md

 peer only with malicious nodes.
 The union of malicious nodes therefore fools the good node into writing its addresses into neighboring lists of good nodes.
 In a Sybil attack, a single malicious node possesses a large number of identities in the network to control some part of the network.
-If an attacker wants to continue a Sybil attack into an eclipse attack, the attacker will try to place the malicious nodes in the strategic routing path in such a way that all traffic will pass through the attacker's node.
+If an attacker wants to continue a Sybil attack into an eclipse attack, the attacker will try to place malicious nodes in the strategic routing path in such a way that all traffic will pass through the attacker's node.
 However, the eclipse attack is possible even if there is a defence, such as certified node identities, against the Sybil attack [[8]].

 ### Brute Force Attacks
-Brute force attacks on the I2P network can be mounted by actively watching the network's messages pass between all of the nodes and attempting to correlate which message follows which path.
+Brute force attacks on the I2P network can be mounted by actively watching the network's messages as they pass between all of the nodes and attempt to correlate messages and their route.
 Since all peers in the network are frequently sending messages, this attack is trivial.
 The attacker can send out large amounts of data (more than 2GB), observe all the nodes and narrow down those that routed the message.
 The large chunk of data is necessary because inter-router communication is encrypted and streamed, i.e. 1,024&nbsp;byte data is indistinguishable from 2,048&nbsp;byte data.
 Mounting this attack is, however, very difficult and